Watermark-based Attribution of AI-Generated Content: Experiments

-\myparatight{Running time} Table~\ref{timecost of selections} shows the running time to generate a watermark averaged among the 100,000 watermarks.
-Although A-BSTA is slower than Random and NRG, the running time is acceptable, i.e., it takes only 24ms to generate a watermark on average.
+We compare three watermark selection methods: Random, NRG~\citep{chen2016randomized}, and A-BSTA.
+NRG is the state-of-the-art approximate algorithm to the farthest string problem and we extend it to select watermarks (details in Appendix~\ref{appendix:watermark selection}).
+We do not use BSTA because it is not scalable, e.g., it takes more than 8 hours to select even 16 watermarks.

-\myparatight{Distribution of $\overline{\alpha_i}$} Recall that TAR$_i$ of a user depends on the maximum bitwise accuracy between the watermark $w_i$ and the remaining watermarks, i.e., $\overline{\alpha_i}=\max_{j \in \{1,2,\cdots,s\}/\{i\}} BA(w_i, w_j)$.
-Figure~\ref{maximum pairwise acc of selections} shows the \emph{cumulative distribution function} of $\overline{\alpha_i}$ among the $s$ watermarks generated by different watermark selection methods.
-Our results show that all watermarks generated by A-BSTA have $\overline{\alpha_i}$ smaller than 0.74.
-However, Random and NRG generate many watermarks with larger $\overline{\alpha_i}$, and Random is the worst among the three methods.
-This is because Random does not explicitly minimize $\overline{\alpha_i}$ when generating watermarks.
+\myparatight{Running time} Table~\ref{timecost of selections} in the Appendix shows the running time to generate a watermark averaged among the 100,000 watermarks.
+Although A-BSTA is slower than Random and NRG, the running time is acceptable.

-\myparatight{TARs} Figure~\ref{empirical metrics of selections} shows the ranked TARs of the worst 1,000 users, where the AI-generated images are post-processed by JPEG compression with quality factor $Q=90$ and HiDDeN is adversarially trained.
+\myparatight{TAR} Figure~\ref{empirical metrics of selections} shows the ranked TAR$_i$ of the worst 1,000 users, where the AI-generated images are post-processed by JPEG compression with quality factor $Q=90$.
 The results indicate that A-BSTA outperforms NRG, which outperforms Random.
-This is because A-BSTA selects watermarks with smaller $\overline{\alpha_i}$, while Random selects watermarks with larger $\overline{\alpha_i}$ as shown in Figure~\ref{maximum pairwise acc of selections}.
+This is because A-BSTA selects watermarks with smaller $\overline{\alpha_i}$, while Random selects watermarks with larger $\overline{\alpha_i}$ as shown in Figure~\ref{maximum pairwise acc of selections} in the Appendix.